whamcloud/Online-Help/docs/Config_and_using_HSM_6_0.md

 After configuring the Copytool Agent node and adding Copytool to that agent, you can use HSM to manage file archiving, free-up file system storage, and improve overall file system performance.

 1. To use HSM, log into a regular Lustre client node as the system superuser.
-The node is a compute client node not managed by Intel(R) Manager for Lustre software.
+The node is a compute client node not managed by Manager for Lustre software.
 1. Issue lfs commands to initiate HSM actions (archive, restore, release, remove).

     For example: